Rig Features

 Snap Pinning

-Switch the Pinning setting to 1 or 0 and snap the related bones (elbow or knee) automatically.
+Switch the Elbows and Knees Pinning setting to 1 or 0 and snap the related bones (elbow or knee) automatically.

 Legs